After six years and three committees, the Great Seal of the United States was adopted.

 Including the ancient Israelites and Anglo-Saxons on the Great Seal was not an accident.
 The founding generation, especially the three men on the committee, studied past societies for guidance on how the new American nation should be governed moving forward.
 These two ancient societies provided a model for the values they wanted America to embrace.

-Both the Israelites and Anglo-Saxons practiced what author W. Cleon Skousen calls “people’s law.”
+The Israelites and Anglo-Saxons practiced what author W. Cleon Skousen calls “people’s law.”
 These societies emphasized local self-government and individual rights and were not at the mercy of a single ruler or some small governing council of rulers.
 The people had a say in their governance.
 Thomas Jefferson wanted the Anglo-Saxons included on the seal as one “whose political principals and form of government we have assumed.”

 The famous Liberty Bell, made in 1751, has the inscription “Proclaim LIBERTY throughout all the Land unto all the inhabitants thereof.”
 This is from the Book of Leviticus in the Bible, in reference to ancient Israel.